 The Diversity of Indonesia’s Flores Island

-In the Bajawa region of central Flores, there are many traditional villages scattered about the various mountainsides.
-Trekking opportunities are plentiful at Mount Inerie, a perfectly shaped volcano looming in the south, along with the newly formed Wawo Muda volcano nearby.
-Travelers can also enjoy the area’s hot springs and waterfalls.
+In the Bajawa region of central Flores, there are many traditional villages scattered throughout the mountain foothills.
+Trekking opportunities are plentiful at Mount Inerie, a perfectly shaped volcano looming out of the clouds in the south, along with the newly formed Wawo Muda volcano nearby.
+Travelers can also enjoy visiting the area’s piping hot springs and cascading waterfalls.

-For more information and booking requests about Flores, Indonesia, as well as Nusa Tengara, Komodo National Park, Bajawa, Mount Inerie and Wawo Muda, please contact firstname.lastname@example.org.
+For more information and booking requests about Flores, Indonesia, as well as Nusa Tenggara, Komodo National Park, Bajawa, Mount Inerie and Wawo Muda, please contact: firstname.lastname@example.org